Healthdirect Free Australian health advice you can count on.

 Normally, food is pushed down the oesophagus by a series of muscle contractions.
 It enters the stomach through a valve called the lower oesophageal sphincter.

-When someone has achalasia, their sphincter does not relax and so food can’t pass through.
+When someone has achalasia, their sphincter does not relax, so food can’t pass through.
 Instead of passing into the stomach, the food can get stuck in the oesophagus or come back up into the mouth.

 What are the symptoms of achalasia?

-The main symptom of achalasia is difficulty swallowing now and then, and gradually this symptom gets worse.
+The main symptom of achalasia is occasional difficulty swallowing.
+Gradually, this symptom may get worse.
 People with achalasia have difficulty swallowing both solid food and liquid.

 Other symptoms include: